 How Big Will a Savannah Monitor Get?

-Full grown Savannah Monitor lizards are between 2 to 3.5 feet in length by 3-4 years old.
+Full grown Savannah Monitor lizards are between two to four feet in length by four years old.
 They can weigh as much as 13 pounds.

 At birth, Babies are only a couple inches long, but they grow incredibly quickly.